Corporate Governance

 • (Designation as an Independent Director)

-Mr. Yokogoshi was previously an Executive Officer of the Company’s main bank, but approximately 14 years have passed since his retirement.
-The Company did not invite him at the request of a financial institution, but rather at its own discretion, in order to utilize his extensive management experience and broad insight into auditing the Company, as well as his considerable knowledge of audit-related finance and accounting gained through his experience as a full-time auditor of a major oil company.
-Further, the Company has transactions with a number of financial institutions, and is not influenced by any particular financial institution in its management decision-making.
-Moreover, the Company does not have any significant transactions with Cosmo Oil Co., Ltd., where Mr. Yokogoshi served as a full-time corporate auditor, or other Cosmo Energy Group companies.
-Based on a consideration of all these factors, the Company has concluded that there is no conflict of interest with ordinary shareholders and has registered him as an Independent Director.
+Mr. Yokogoshi was previously an executive officer of the Company’s main bank, but approximately 15 years have elapsed since his retirement.
+The Company did not invite him at the request of a financial institution, but rather at its own discretion, to utilize his extensive management experience and broad insight into auditing the Company, as well as his considerable knowledge of audit-related finance and accounting gained through his experience as a full-time auditor of a major oil company.
+Further, the Company has transactions with multiple financial institutions and is not influenced by any one financial institution in its management decision-making.
+Moreover, the Company does not have any significant transactions with Cosmo Oil Co., Ltd., where Mr. Yokogoshi served as a full-time corporate auditor or other Cosmo Energy Group companies.
+Based on consideration of all these factors, the Company has concluded that there is no conflict of interest with ordinary shareholders and has registered him as an independent officer.

 Eisaku Imazato